adobe/ferrum/README.md

 #### Pipelining

 `Ferrum` provides a function called `pipe()` which – together with currying – can be used to build complex data processing pipelines.
-Pipelines are conceptually the same as the highly successful pipes in bash; the feature is currently being introduced into the javascript standard library in the form of the [`|>` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Pipeline_operator).
+Pipelines are conceptually the same as the highly successful pipes in bash; the feature is currently being introduced into the JavaScript standard library in the form of the [`|>` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Pipeline_operator).

 ```js